 My biggest win for 2017 was naming in December 2016 that I would spend the end of the year in Cabo.
 Naming that goal was the first step towards accomplishing it.
 I also said that I would be tan on New Year’s Day, and I definitely was.
 I had some ideas that changed about romance and business, and I’m fine with letting go of ideas I outgrew.
 I didn’t go as far with reading or my spiritual practices as I wanted to, and I have some ideas about how to improve on that in 2018.

-Some of the things I would like to accomplish this year are maximizing my skills as an online networker, going even further with the businesses that allow my “gypsy with an income” lifestyle and making deeper connections with people in my life.
+Some of the things I would like to accomplish this year are maximizing my skills as an online networker, going even further with the businesses that allow my free and flexible lifestyle and making deeper connections with people in my life.
 Taking notes from what I succeeded with in 2017, I’ve set more realistic expectations for the structure of my days, started looking at my priorities and noticed where I really felt joy while I was pursuing my goals.
 I’ve decided that the joy is a critical element of getting it done.

 My time in Cabo was pretty magical.
 I thought I’d be doing more computer work there, but it became clear pretty early that there was a real opportunity to use my strength as a networker to meet new people and build relationships that will figure in to my next goals.
 I came home with a huge collection of new business cards and some big ideas about leveraging future travels in a similar way.
 While I was joyfully following my beach bliss, I was also joyfully leaning in to a business strength that has served me well my entire career.